s3rgiosan/littlefoot/README.md

 ## Installation

-### From the WordPress Plugin Directory:

-1. Navigate to Plugins > Add New in your WordPress admin area.
-2. Search for "Littlefoot for Footnotes".
-3. Click Install Now, then Activate.

 ### Manual Installation:

-1. Download the plugin ZIP file from the GitHub repository or WordPress directory.
+1. Download the plugin ZIP file from the GitHub repository.
 2. Go to Plugins > Add New > Upload Plugin in your WordPress admin area.
 3. Upload the ZIP file and click Install Now.
 4. Activate the plugin.